semrush/intergalactic/website/docs/table-group/table-primary/table-primary.md

 @## Row states

-See more information in the common [Table principles](/table-group/table/#a1c3dd) guide.
+For more information, refer to the general [DataTable](/table-group/data-table/#a1c3dd) guide.

 @page table-primary-code